soroush/graphicsmagick/www/INSTALL-windows.rst

   * Associate supported file extensions with GraphicsMagick

-  * Install PerlMagick for ActiveState Perl v5.14.2 build 1402

   * Install ImageMagickObject OLE Control for VBscript, Visual Basic, and WSH.

   "Creating a desktop icon" and "Update the executable search path" are selected by default.
 The remaining options default to un-selected.
 Select the options you prefer.
-Note that ActiveState Perl packages are intended to be binary compatible across a build series.
-See the ActiveState Perl documentation for more information on this topic.

   Think twice before selecting "*Associate supported file extensions with GraphicsMagick*" since this will set up approximately fifty file